 Assuming the worst can be hazardous to your health

-Beginning with the accident at Three Mile Island in 1979, a widespread belief has proliferarted that all levels of ionizing radiation are dangerous.
+Beginning with the accident at Three Mile Island in 1979, a widespread belief has proliferated that all levels of ionizing radiation are dangerous.
 Since 1980, radiation hormesis studies have shown there is actually a threshold of danger with high level exposures, but below that threshold low dose radiation is essentially safe and quite possibly beneficial to life.
 Yet, this relatively new, seemingly contradictory understanding of radiation's health effects has gone essentially unknown to the general public.
 In order to grasp the reasons why, we must again return to the bombing of Hiroshima and Nagasaki.

-Rough estimates of the radiation doses received by those who died of radiation exposure were made, and analyzed.
-It was discovered that doses in excess of 100 REM (Rads) inflicted over relatively short periods of time caused about a tenth of a percent of those exposed to die of a variety of radiation-related reasons, including cancer.
-Those who received doses in excess of ~600 REM had a 99% mortality rate.
-At 1000 REM, everyone died.
-Using these morbid statistics to graph the effects on grids which would be used for future risk estimates, a direct relationship was found between dose and death in the region between 100 REM and 1000 REM exposure.
-Beginning at 600 REM, the risk of dying decreased in a diminishing fashion with respect to decreasing dose.
-Using logarithmic graphs to keep the data analysis on one page, a straight line could be drawn from the 600 REM dose death rate of 99% and down through the 150 REM death rate of 0.1%.
+Using these morbid statistics to graph the effects on grids which would be used for future risk estimates, a direct relationship was found between dose and death in the region between 1 Sievert and 10 Sievert of acute (short duration) exposure.
+Beginning at 6 Sieverts, the risk of dying decreased in a diminishing fashion with respect to decreasing dose.
+Using a logarithmic scale to keep the data analysis readible on one page, a straight line could be drawn from the 6 Sievert dose death rate of 99% and down through the 1.5 Sievert death rate of <1%.
 Though no data was used to support it, the line could be mathematically continued down to zero dose and still show potential risk of morbidity, albeit nearly zero risk at very low exposure levels.
 On this arbitrary line, the only zero-risk point was at zero dose.

 - Effects of low doses of ionizing radiation can be estimated by the linear extrapolation of effects observed from high doses.